bit4mind/anon-service/README.md

 service simply restarting your connection and continue to use the script for editing torrc file, configuring dnscrypt servers and relays or removing all things.
 Editing torrc file you can customize your tor configuration (https://tor.void.gr/docs/tor-manual.html.en).
+NOTE: The command line download option will install the software required to run without a graphical
+environment: some options in the interactive menu may not work.

 Usage: